nagypeter/medrec-rr/README.md

-# Make your Microservices sing!
+# Overview

-**Work in progress**: This page is a work in progress and will completed on the morning of the event.
+**Work in progress**: This page is a work in progress and will be completed on the morning of the event.

 This is a collection of supporting material from the **Make you Microservices sing!** talk at [Oracle Code Sydney](https://developer.oracle.com/code/sydney) on the 17th of July, 2017.